vercel/next.js/docs/api-reference/next/image.md

 ## Optional Props

 The `<Image />` component accepts a number of additional properties beyond those which are required.
-This section describes the most commonly-used properties of the Image Component.
+This section describes the most commonly-used properties of the Image component.
 Find details about more rarely-used properties in the [Advanced Props](#advanced-props) section.

 ### layout